Total Live Articles: 430

 1st line: standard surgical excision (in resectable primary disease)

-Consider Mohs micrographic surgery after MDT if:
+Consider Mohs micrographic surgery if:

 • Tumour margins are not clearly visible / well-defined